-Bob Moline (6th Dan) started aikido in 1979; coincidentally, his first aikido class was also the first aikido class taught by Ishiyama Sensei upon his taking over as Sensei of the Victoria Dojo.
+Bob Moline (6th Dan) started Aikido in 1979; coincidentally, his first Aikido class was also the first Aikido class taught by Ishiyama Sensei upon his taking over as Sensei of the Victoria Dojo.
 In 1986 when Ishiyama Sensei moved to Vancouver, Moline Sensei trained under Scott Macphail Sensei.
-In 1990 he moved to Dryden Ontario where, with Kawahara Shihan’s permission, he started his own dojo.
+In 1990 he moved to Dryden Ontario where he started his own dojo with Kawahara Shihan’s permission.
 In 2004 he returned to Victoria and again became a student of Macphail Sensei.
 Each year, since 1979, he has attended seminars and/or summer camps taught by Kawahara Shihan and Osawa Shihan.
 He has also taken instruction from the USAF Shihan: A. Tohei, Yamada, Kanai, Sugano and Chiba; and the Hombu Shihan: H. Osawa, Fujita, Masuda, Miyamoto, Y. Kobayashi, M. Saito, Suganuma, Seki, and the present Doshu, M. Ueshiba.

 Mike Chin (5th Dan) started training in Aikido in 1985 with Ishiyama Sensei and Macphail Sensei at the Victoria Aikido Centre.
-In 1993 he started a children’s Aikido club at a local school, and added adult classes a year later.
+In 1993 he started a children’s Aikido club at a local school and added adult classes a year later.
 In 1998 he relocated the dojo to a new location, which he named SanShuKan Aikikai, meaning “The Hall of the Three Elements of Practice.”
 Since he started training, Chin Sensei has been an active member of the Aikido community and has worked to promote Aikido in Victoria, holding demonstrations at many local events, including martial arts tournaments and the MS Society fundraising event.
 He has also organized Shidoin (senior instructor) seminars in Victoria.
 Beyond his devotion to Aikido, Chin Sensei also practices other martial arts.
 In 1963 he started training in Judo, receiving his Shodan in 1967.
 In 1991 he started to train under the founder of Modern Arnis, Professor Remy Presas.
-Encouraged by Professor Remy Presas and Kawahara Shihan, Chin Sensei began teaching Modern Arnis to Aikido students.
+Professor Remy Presas and Kawahara Shihan encouraged Chin Sensei to teach Modern Arnis to Aikido students.